ibm-cloud-docs/power-iaas/cloud-connections-CLI.md

 2. Click **Create** to create a Cloud connection.

-Cloud connections is available in all current locations except Toronto 1 (TOR01) and Washington 6 (WDC06).
+Cloud connections is available in all current locations except Toronto 1 (TOR01).
 {: note}

 ## Modifying Cloud connections